 I graduated from the University of Washington with a bachelor of science degree, in physiology, with honors.
 From there, I continued my education at Oregon Health and Science University, where I received my master’s degree as a physician assistant.
 I now work as a certified physician’s assistant in a level-one trauma center/emergency department in Portland, Oregon.
 This scholarship has definitely contributed to my success and I am very grateful for the financial support!

 Every child should have access to education and opportunities for success.
 Your generosity and confidence in these students has allowed them to break the cycle of poverty and positioned them to give back.

-For the 2016-2017 school year, Educational Grants provided 26 students with college scholarships to pursue their education and achieve their dreams.
+For the 2016-2017 school year, you allowed 26 students to pursue their education and achieve their dreams through college scholarships.